- Walk the ancient streets of Marseille, France's oldest city

 After breakfast, you'll travel about an hour northwest of Aix-en-Provence to the medieval city of Avignon.
 There's quite a bit of history here, as this is where Pope Clemente V moved his court in the 14th century, and for several decades thereafter it was the seat of the Catholic popes.
 On a guided walking tour of the city, you'll visit the Unesco World Heritage Sites of Le Palais des Papes (Palace of the Popes) and the Pont Saint-Bénézet medieval bridge, subject of the famous song Sur le Pont d’Avignon, which was composed back in the 15th century.
 You'll also visit Avignon Cathedral, Doms Garden, Saint Pierre Basilica, and the Place de l'Horloge, Avignon's main square.

-After eating you'll head to Gordes, arguably the most beautiful of all the hilltop villages in the Luberon.
-Its fortified castle dominates the skyline of Gordes, and from its winding cobbled streets you can look out to wide views over the valley and surrounding hills.
+After eating you'll head to Gordes.
+This is arguably the most beautiful of all the hilltop villages in the Luberon.
+The skyline of Gordes is dominated by its fortified castle, and from its winding cobbled streets you can look out to wide views over the valley and surrounding hills.
 From Gordes, it's just a few kilometers to the Abbey of Notre-Dame de Sénanque, a Cistercian abbey founded in the 12th century.

 We recommend exploring Marseille's most impressive and historic neighborhoods, like the colorful district of Le Panier.
 This is the "old Marseille," where the city was founded.
 It's a working-class enclave on the central port and is the picture of Mediterranean beauty, what with its old plazas, ancient churches, and brightly colored facades of the tenement buildings.
 You'll also find street art on the walls in the form of colorful frescoes.

 Provence, in general, is renowned for its fine rosé wines, but Cassis is more famous for whites while Bandol is known for reds and rosés.
 You'll visit some of the most famous wineries in this region and enjoy tastings overlooking beautiful terraced vineyards and the Mediterranean Sea.
-The tastings also include tours of the facilities for some insight into the production process, as well as a stop at Cape Canaille, which overlooks Cassis from the east, for even more jaw-dropping views.
+The tastings also include tours of the facilities for some insight into the production process.
+Plus there's a stop at Cap Canaille, which overlooks Cassis from the east, for even more jaw-dropping views.
 The excursion ends with a leisurely lunch back in the postcard-worthy fishing village of Cassis.